JelyMe/JelyMe.github.io/README.md

 ﻿# OI LISTEN UP THESE ARE THE RULES

- 1. camelCase is the goat.
-All variables, ids, classes need to become camel case.
+ 1. camelCase is the not goat.
+All variables, ids, classes need to become dashed-form.

  2. Every object needs to be somewhat modular so that we can copy paste without problems.